demisto/content/Packs/Zscaler/Integrations/Zscaler/README.md

-Use the Zscaler integration to block manage domains using whitelists and blacklists.
+<p>Use the Zscaler integration to block and manage domains using whitelists and blacklists.</p>

-In order that the integration will work properly, one must use a Zscaler user with admin permissions.
+<p>For the integration to work properly, the Zscaler user must have admin permissions.</p>

-Category ID is the same as the category name, except all letters are capitalized and each word is separated with an underscored instead of spaces.
-For example, if the category name is Other Education, then the Category ID is OTHER\_EDUCATION.
+<p>Category ID is the same as the category name, except all letters are capitalized and each word is separated with an underscore instead of spaces.
+For example, if the category name is Other Education, then the Category ID is OTHER_EDUCATION.</p>

-Custom category ID has the format `CUSTOM_01`, which is not indicative of the category.
-Use the using `zscaler-get-categories` command to get a custom category and its configured name.
+<p>A custom category ID has the format <code>CUSTOM_01</code>, which is not indicative of the category.
+Use the <code style="font-size: 13px;">zscaler-get-categories</code> command to get a custom category and its configured name.</p>
+<h2>Use the Zscaler integration to block manage domains using whitelists and blacklists.

 ## Configure Zscaler on Cortex XSOAR